-At the ILC, precision measurements of event shapes on Higgs decays can provide much more precise handles on the light quark Yukawas due to the differing radiation patterns of quark and gluons.
-In particular, [] was able to achieve $y{u,d,s} \leq 0.091y_b$ and 95% confidence.
+At the ILC, precision measurements of event shapes on Higgs decays can provide much more precise handles on the light quark Yukawa couplings due to the differing radiation patterns of quark and gluons.
+In particular, [373] was able to achieve $y{u,d,s} \leq 0.091 \, y_b$ and 95% confidence.
 This was using a fairly conservative approach of a single event shape, thrust.
-This is shown in Fig. 8.11.
+This is shown in Fig. 8.12.
 Almost certainly with more sophisticated event shapes, this bound could be significantly improved, and would provide an interesting example of the interplay between precision QCD measurements and the Higgs program at the ILC.